unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 # Over-the-Air Updates

-The primary function of Gateway Engine is to provide Over-the-Air-Updates (OTAU).
-Utilizing Exosite's Content Area, Gateway Engine makes updating software running on your gateway simple, reliable, and secure.
+The primary function of GWE is to provide Over-the-Air-Updates (OTAU).
+Utilizing Exosite's Content Area, GWE makes updating software running on your gateway simple, reliable, and secure.

 Over-the-Air Updates can take many forms: